gregorychernyavskiy/CyLife/README.md

    ```bash
    java -jar Backend-0.0.1-SNAPSHOT.jar
    ```
-6. Test the application on the server or local deployment to ensure both frontend and backend connectivity.
+6. To test the backend without the frontend, you can use **Postman** to make API calls and verify functionality.

 ## POM.xml Configuration
 The `pom.xml` file is configured to use Java 17 and includes dependencies for: